 In her commentary entitled “Educating Students in the Computer Age to Be Multilingual By Hand,” Dr. Virginia Berninger offers this strategy to incorporate handwriting in the busy school day: “One effective, research-supported strategy is to teach handwriting at the beginning of lessons as “warm-up,” just as athletes do warm-up exercises before a game and musicians do warm-up exercises before a concert.
 The warm-up is then followed by spelling and composing instructional activities.
 Handwriting instruction does not have to take up valuable time for meeting other Common Core standards.”

-If you’re looking to improve your own handwriting (like I am!) or add handwriting instruction to your lesson plan, Evan-Moor’s Daily Handwriting Practice is a solution.
+If you’re looking to improve your child’s handwriting at home or add handwriting instruction to your lesson plan, Evan-Moor’s Daily Handwriting Practice is a solution.
 Daily exercises in small doses help to practice and improve handwriting skills.

 Handwriting, printing, and keyboarding all have their place in school and in preparing students for college and careers in the 21st Century.
 After all, Apple’s co-founder Steve Jobs was a talented calligrapher!